waynespaull/footy/summary/README.md

 - I used the results from the last five home games to get a further idea of form.
 - I split the time of the season into thirds with the reasoning being that a team may (over/under)perform depending when in the season they're playing.

-I applies these features to the following models:
+I applied these features to the following models:

 - Standard Logistic Regression Model
 - Logistic Regression model with Ridge Penalty applied
-- Logistic Regression model with Lasso Penalty applied
 - Support Vector Machine
 - Bagging Classifier using standard Decision Tree
 - Gradient Boost Classifier Model